 In visual commerce, online retailers use high-resolution product images and videos on online stores (and even their other marketing channels) to attract, engage, and influence online shoppers.

-For instance, a shop may use a screen recorder to create a video explaining how to use its product and post it on its product page.
+For instance, a shop may use a screen recorder to create a video and add subtitles to the video explaining how to use its product and post it on its product page.
 It may also incorporate pictures of customers using its items into its homepage.

 Of course, visual commerce isn’t enough to get online shoppers to buy.
 You also need all your other website elements to work as they should.
 So, use an eCommerce platform like Shift4Shop or a landing page builder like ClickFunnels, Leadpages, or other Leadpages alternatives.
 Ensure you also craft good product descriptions and captions highlighting your product’s unique selling proposition.